gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `APPLICATION_ID`: (optional, fallback `SAP_HDI`) this will be used, in conjunction with the `space_name` and the `organization_name` of the `VCAP_APPLICATION` to set the session variable `APPLICATION` for all connections to the database.
 This setting may only be used by applications from SAP.
 - `APPLICATION_VERSION_INFO`: (optional) this will be logged to the command line, to allow logging of some additional information about the application.

-Options from `HDI_DEPLOY_OPTIONS` has priority over options that are passed in the command line.
-If different options are specified in HDI_DEPLOY_OPTIONS and in the command line, then the union of both is used.
+Options from `HDI_DEPLOY_OPTIONS` and the command line are merged. `HDI_DEPLOY_OPTIONS` have priority over options from the command line.

 ## Ignore List
 The hdi deployer supports ignoring certain files via an `.hdiignore` file.
 The file has to be placed at the root of the project folder, just like the `undeploy.json`.